equinor/ert/docs/reference/configuration/observations.rst

 Date format YYYY-MM-DD (ISO 8601) is required.
 Other time formats, like DD/MM/YYYY or DD.MM.YYYY, are deprecated and its support will be removed in a future release.
+The date format can also include hours and seconds: "YYYY-MM-DDTHH:mm:ss".
+When the summary file is read from the realization, report times are rounded to seconds and matched to closest observations with 1 second tolerance.

 The item KEY in a SUMMARY_OBSERVATION is used to look up the simulated value from the summary file.
 To condition on the summary key VAR in well, group or